lucablackwell/heroica/possible-options.md

    * show `defeated ??` with optional `for ?? gold`
    * add 1 to 'slain' count

+### Change fighting so each hit does one health, multiple turns per enemy depending on their strength?
+### `?? hit you gruesomely/in a fit of rage` / `you delivered a gruesome/impactful blow to ??`

 ## Player stats to track and display
 * Health `3/10`
     * display in red/orange/green based on percentage left